 Oh, the crazy NaNoWriMo that was November 2008.
 That year I decided to challenge myself and instead of writing the expected 50,000 words in 30 days, I wrote 150,000.
 (150,011 to be exact.)
-This included the entire first draft of Cinder, so essentially I wrote the first draft in two weeks.
-After that I set it aside for a few months, then would work on it a few months, then send it to beta readers and leave it alone for a few months, then work on it again for a while, etc., etc.
+This included the 70,000-word first draft of Cinder, so essentially I wrote the first draft in about two weeks.
+After that I set it aside for a few months, then would work on it a few months, then send it to beta readers and leave it alone for a few months, then work on it again for a while…

-From writing the first word to submitting the manuscript to literary agents took just under two years.
+Between writing the first word and considering it ready to submit to literary agents took just under two years.

 Why did you choose to set Cinder in futuristic Asia?

-I was also inspired by what some scholars believe is the earliest Cinderella tale, “Ye Xian,” which was written in 9th-century China.
+Some scholars believe that the earliest Cinderella tale came from 9th-century China.
 Additionally, some believe that the iconic glass slipper (which was gold in the Grimm version) came to us from China’s tradition of foot-binding and a culture in which women were praised for tiny feet.
-So setting Cinder in China seemed to have a great cyclical quality to it.
+So having Cinder set in China was my way of paying homage to the story’s roots.

 Have you ever been to China?